dapplets/dapplet-modules/README.md

 1. Clone repo
 2.  `npm install` to install all dependencies and symbolic linking of adjacent packages
-3.  `npm run start:all` to run the dev task in watch mode or `npm run build` to build a production version
+3.  `npm run start` to run the dev task in watch mode or `npm run build` to build a production version

 ### Attaching Bundles to Extension
-During `npm run start:all`, connect to Dev Server via Extension Dev Tab
+During `npm run start`, connect to Dev Server via Extension Dev Tab

 Dev Config URL: `http://localhost:8080/index.json`